A message about Griboyedov's biography. The creative and life path of Alexander Sergeevich Griboyedov. Origin and early years

 short biography

-- a famous Russian writer, poet, playwright, brilliant diplomat, state councilor, author of the legendary play in verse "Woe from Wit", was a descendant of an old noble family.
-Born in Moscow on January 15 (January 4, O.S.), 1795, from an early age he showed himself to be an extremely developed, and versatile, child.
-Wealthy parents tried to give him an excellent home education, and in 1803 Alexander became a pupil of the Moscow University noble boarding school.
-At the age of eleven, he was already a student at Moscow University (verbal department).
-Having become a candidate of verbal sciences in 1808, Griboedov graduated from two more departments - moral-political and physical-mathematical.
-Alexander Sergeevich became one of the most educated people among his contemporaries, knew about a dozen foreign languages, was very gifted musically.
+- a famous Russian writer, poet, playwright, brilliant diplomat, state councilor, author of the legendary play in verse “Woe from Wit”, was a descendant of an old noble family.
+Born in Moscow on January 15 (January 4, O.S.), 1795, from an early age he showed himself to be an extremely developed and versatile child.
+Wealthy parents tried to give him an excellent home education, and in 1803 Alexander became a pupil of the Moscow University Noble Boarding School.
+At the age of eleven he was already a student at Moscow University (literature department).
+Having become a candidate of literary sciences in 1808, Griboyedov graduated from two more departments - moral-political and physical-mathematical.
+Alexander Sergeevich became one of the most educated people among his contemporaries, knew about a dozen foreign languages, and was very gifted musically.

 At the beginning of 1816, A. Griboedov retired and came to live in St. Petersburg.
-Working in the College of Foreign Affairs, he continues his studies in a new field of writing for himself, makes translations, joins theatrical and literary circles.
-It was in this city that fate gave him an acquaintance with A. Pushkin.
-In 1817, A. Griboyedov tried his hand at dramaturgy, writing the comedies "Own Family" and "Student".
+While working at the College of Foreign Affairs, he continues his studies in a new field of writing, makes translations, and joins theatrical and literary circles.
+It was in this city that fate gave him the acquaintance of A. Pushkin.
+In 1817, A. Griboyedov tried his hand at drama, writing the comedies “My Family” and “Student”.

-In 1818, Griboyedov was appointed to the post of secretary of the tsar's attorney, who headed the Russian mission in Tehran, and this radically changed his further biography.
-The expulsion to a foreign land of Alexander Sergeevich was regarded as a punishment for the fact that he acted as a second in a scandalous duel with a fatal outcome.
-Staying in Iranian Tabriz (Tavriz) was really painful for the beginning writer.
+In 1818, Griboyedov was appointed to the position of secretary of the tsar's attorney, who headed the Russian mission in Tehran, and this radically changed his further biography.
+The deportation of Alexander Sergeevich to a foreign land was regarded as punishment for the fact that he acted as a second in a scandalous duel with a fatal outcome.
+The stay in Iranian Tabriz (Tavriz) was indeed painful for the aspiring writer.

-Griboyedov planned to take a trip to Europe, but in May 1825 he had to urgently return to his service in Tiflis.
-In January 1826, in connection with the case of the Decembrists, he was arrested, kept in a fortress, and then taken to St. Petersburg: the writer's name came up several times during interrogations, and during searches, handwritten copies of his comedy were found.
-Nevertheless, due to lack of evidence, the investigation had to release Griboyedov, and in September 1826 he returned to his official duties.
+Griboyedov planned to take a trip to Europe, but in May 1825 he had to urgently return to service in Tiflis.
+In January 1826, in connection with the Decembrist case, he was arrested, kept in a fortress, and then taken to St. Petersburg: the writer’s name came up several times during interrogations, and handwritten copies of his comedy were found during searches.
+Nevertheless, due to lack of evidence, the investigation had to release Griboedov, and in September 1826 he returned to his official duties.

-In 1828, the Turkmanchay peace treaty was signed, which corresponded to the interests of Russia.
+In 1828, the Turkmanchay Peace Treaty was signed, which corresponded to the interests of Russia.
 He played a certain role in the biography of the writer: Griboyedov took part in its conclusion and delivered the text of the agreement to St. Petersburg.
-For merits, the talented diplomat was granted new position- Plenipotentiary Minister (Ambassador) of Russia in Persia.
-In his appointment, Alexander Sergeevich saw a "political exile", plans for the implementation of numerous creative ideas collapsed.
-With a heavy heart in June 1828, Griboyedov left St. Petersburg.
+For his services, the talented diplomat was awarded new position- Plenipotentiary Minister (Ambassador) of Russia in Persia.
+Alexander Sergeevich saw his appointment as a “political exile”; plans for the implementation of numerous creative ideas collapsed.
+With a heavy heart, in June 1828, Griboedov left St. Petersburg.

-Getting to the place of service, for several months he lived in Tiflis, where in August he was married to 16-year-old Nina Chavchavadze.
+Getting to his place of duty, he lived for several months in Tiflis, where in August his wedding took place with 16-year-old Nina Chavchavadze.
 He left for Persia with his young wife.
-There were forces in the country and beyond its borders that were not satisfied with the growing influence of Russia, which were cultivated in the minds local population hostility towards its representatives.
-On January 30, 1829, the Russian embassy in Tehran was brutally attacked by a brutal mob, and A.S. became one of its victims.
-Griboyedov, who was mutilated to such an extent that they were later identified only by a characteristic scar on his arm.
-The body was taken to Tiflis, where the grotto at the church of St. David became its last refuge.
+There were forces in the country and beyond its borders that were not satisfied with the growing influence of Russia, which cultivated in the consciousness local population hostility towards its representatives.
+On January 30, 1829, the Russian embassy in Tehran was brutally attacked by a brutal crowd, and A.S. became one of its victims.
+Griboyedov, who was disfigured to such an extent that he was later identified only by a characteristic scar on his hand.
+The body was taken to Tiflis, where its last resting place was the grotto at the Church of St. David.

 Biography from Wikipedia